 I generally welcome review copy submissions, but there are a few things I want to explain so you know how the process works and if your game is likely to be reviewed.

 My reviews are always based on real plays of your game with my friends or family, which limits the sort of games that I will be able to review, as you will see further down this page.
 Please remember that my reviews are my opinion of your game, which means they may include concerns or things I didn’t like about it, as well as my positive experiences playing it.
 However, I will always try to be fair and justify why I didn’t like something.

-I also submit my reviews to the websites There Will Be Games to make them available to a wider audience.
+I also submit my reviews to the website There Will Be Games to make them available to a wider audience.
 However, articles will appear there some time after they were published on my blog, at the discretion of the site’s editor.

 As you can imagine, all of this takes a while, so there are lead times to consider, which you can find further down this page.
 Generally speaking, there are no guarantees of deadlines, but I will try and fit my reviews around a game’s release or marketing schedule, if I possibly can.

-I currently don’t review solo-only games, or solo modes for multiplayer games, even though I have done so recently and I always strongly recommend to publishers to include solo modes.
+I currently don’t usually review solo-only games, or solo modes for multiplayer games, even though I have done so recently and I always strongly recommend publishers include solo modes.
 There is a large community of solo gamers and there are dedicated solo game reviewers, who I recommend you contact, instead of me, because they will do your game better justice.
 Here are a handful of reviewers to start you off:

 Light to medium-heavy two-player games are something I will review.
 It doesn’t matter if these are two-player-only games or games that can be played at two players.
 In fact, I will most likely play light to medium-heavy games only at the two player count.